aakash-dec7/NeuralMachineTranslation/README.md

 **Description**:

-The dataset consists of two columns:
+The dataset consists of:

 - **English Sentences**
 - **French Translations**

 ## Model Architecture

-The **NeuralMachineTranslation** model consists of the following components:
+The **Neural Machine Translation** model consists of the following components:

 ### 1. Positional Encoding